raveetle/Skillsroot_Website/README.md

 # Skillsroot
 Skills Root is a leading vocational education company that provides managed training services including custom content development and curriculum design, learning administration, learning delivery, strategic sourcing, and learning technology.
-Building a bridge connecting the youth and industry Link to website: https://skillsroot.org.in/
+Building a bridge connecting the youth and industry.

+Link to website: https://skillsroot.org.in/

 ## Installation Instructions